Farg0k/flutter_tv_media3/README.md

 ### 2. Plugin and Controller Initialization

-First, get the singleton instance of the `AppPlayerController`.
+First, get the singleton instance of the `FtvMedia3PlayerController`.
 It's best to do this in a `StatefulWidget`.

 The controller must be configured **once** before launching the player for the first time.
 This is done exclusively through the `init()` method, typically in your widget's `initState`.
 All configuration properties are private and cannot be changed after initialization.